 We’re well-versed in the complexities of Illinois unfair competition law and work tirelessly to protect your interests.
 We listen to your story, analyze the facts of your case, and provide honest and straightforward advice on the best path forward.
 In addition, we will aggressively pursue all available remedies and work towards the best possible outcome.

-To learn more about how Wallace Miller helps companies take legal action against those engaging in unfair competition in Illinois, contact us today at for a free consultation with an experienced Chicago intentional tort lawyer.
+To learn more about how Wallace Miller helps companies take legal action against those engaging in unfair competition in Illinois, contact us today for a free consultation with an experienced Chicago intentional tort lawyer.